 5. Keep it engaging- When completing sight word and work work activities, keep it hands-on and visual to keep your students engaged.
 Technology is also another engaging method to use.
 If you actually have enough tablets or iPads, I actually have a resource that includes digital formats.
 (It also includes everything printable too, so a teacher can be hybrid with it.)

 6. Teach Reading Strategies with Memorable Characters- Children love characters.
 We know that a popular world renown cartoonist has proven that!
-I like to include the popular Lips the Fish and Eagle Eye reading strategies, and I also have created some more characters for the other reading strategies students use for decoding the text.
+You may have used the popular Lips the Fish and Eagle Eye reading strategies before.
+However, there are other reading strategies for decoding texts that students need to learn that lacked a fun character to help make it more memorable.
+I got to work and created some more characters to help teach those strategies.
 One character, my son helped me come up with the name, is Left-to-Right Gecko.
 This is simply teaching children the print concept of reading left-to-right.

 7. Have fun!
 Young students love spending time with their teacher.
 (Remember my story at the beginning?)
 Just be authentic.
 Enjoy that time with your students.
 Laugh, be goofy, and make it a fun place to be.
 You will make a big impact just by being engaged with them as they read.